Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 Also, complex tags are harder to produce: it is much simpler to detect that an article is about `animation` or `video-games` than to detect that it is exactly about `animation-in-video-games`.
 That means the complex-tag approach leads not only to tag explosion but also to a loss of information.

 At the same time, the loss of precision in rules is not so significant, because of the power of Feeds Fun's rule system.
-There are multiple approaches to target posts related to `animation-in-video-games`:
+There are multiple ways to target posts related to `animation-in-video-games`:

 - Create two rules `animation => +5` and `video-games => +5`, so that posts about both topics will get +10.
 - Create a rule `animation + video-games => +10` to target posts about both topics.